gilcrest/diygoapi/README.md

 Before even getting into the full walkthrough, I wanted to review the [errs module](https://github.com/gilcrest/errs) and the approach taken for error handling.
 The `errs module` is basically a carve out of the error handling used in the [upspin library](https://github.com/upspin/upspin/tree/master/errors) with some tweaks and additions I made for my own needs.
 Rob Pike has a [fantastic post](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) about errors and the Upspin implementation.
 I've taken that and added my own twist.

 The general idea for error handling throughout this example API is to always raise an error using the `errs.E` function as seen in this simple error handle below. `errs.E` is neat - you can pass in any one of a number of approved types and the function helps form the error.
-In all error cases, pass `errs.Op` as the `errs.E` function helps build a pseudo stack trace for the error as it goes up through the code.
+In all error cases, pass `errs.Op` (for the **Op**eration) as the `errs.E` function helps build a pseudo stack trace for the error as it goes up through the code.
 Here's a snippet showing a typical, simple example of using the errs.E function.

 ```go
 func NewServer(name env.Name, lvl zerolog.Level) (*Server, error) {